gperdrizet/llm_detector/README.md

 ## 7. Disclaimer

 Agatha is an experimental research project meant for educational, informational and entertainment purposes only.
 All predictions are probabilistic in nature and subject to stochastic errors.
-Text classifications, no matter how high or low the reported probability, should not be interpreted as definitive proof of authorship or a lack thereof.
+Text classifications, no matter how high or low the reported probability, should not be interpreted as definitive proof of authorship or lack thereof.